February 25, 2017

 GE Crops and Foods (On the Market)

 It's been 20 years since genetically engineered (GE; also called genetically modified or GM) crops and foods were first introduced into Canada.

-Only 4 GE crops are currently grown in Canada:
+Four GE crops are widely grown in Canada:

 Canada could also be importing a small amount of:

 5. GE papaya (from Hawaii)

 6. GE squash - some varieties of yellow crookneck squash (from the US)

 7. GE cottonseed oil

 8. milk products from the US made with the use of recombinant Bovine Growth Hormone